SharePoint/sp-dev-docs/docs/sp-add-ins/handle-add-in-events-in-the-provider-hosted-add-in.md

 - SharePoint doesn't give up if it has to roll back an add-in installation.
 It immediately tries the installation again.
 It makes up to four attempts (the 30-second time limit applies on each attempt).
 Each time it retries, the custom installation handler runs again *from the beginning*.
 If the handler managed to install, say, a list, before the rollback, it tries to install the same list again on the retry.

-   To prevent this from happening, code in an installation handler has to be written so that it won't take any action (such as, deploy a component) unless it first checks to see if that action has already been done.
-This makes the logic of an installation handler more complex than first-run logic, because first-run logic won't retry (unless you specifically code it to do so).
+   To prevent this from happening, code in an installation handler has to be written so that it won't take any action (such as deploy a component) unless it first checks to see if that action has already been done.
+This makes the logic of an installation handler more complex than first-run logic because first-run logic won't retry (unless you specifically code it to do so).
 Also, checking to see if a component has already been deployed usually requires a time-consuming call over the Internet from the remote handler to SharePoint.
 A second call is also needed to actually deploy the component (if it has not already been deployed).

 For the Chain Store add-in, we combine these strategies.
 In this article, you create an installation handler that registers the host web as a tenant in the corporate database and then sets a signal that specifies whether the add-in has been run yet on the host web.

 In a later article in this series, you'll put first-run logic in the **Page_Load** method of the add-ins start page.
-This logic will deploy the two custom lists and do some other things too.
+This logic deploys the two custom lists and does some other things, too.

 ## Configure the solution for event receiver debugging
 <a name="RERDebug"> </a>